smasa-masas/zmk-config-tiny18/README.md

 # zmk-keyboard-tiny18

-Tiny18 is a wireless split keyboard using XIAO BLE.
+Tiny18 is a wireless split keyboard using Seeed XIAO BLE nRF52840.

 - split
 - 18keys